Too Allergic

 Symptoms of Sterling Silver Allergy

-Sterling silver symptoms” are indistinguishable to that of any metal allergy reaction, which is a red rash, directly on the point of the allergen contact, blistering, itchiness, and sometimes little raised bumps might be present too.
+Sterling silver symptoms” are indistinguishable from that of any metal allergy reaction, which is a red rash, directly on the point of the allergen contact, blistering, itchiness, and sometimes little raised bumps might be present too.

 Does sterling silver turn skin green?

-Due to the composition of a real sterling silver alloy, i.e., 92.5% silver and 7.5% copper, some wearers ask if sterling silver turn skin green?
+Due to the composition of a real sterling silver alloy, i.e., 92.5% silver and 7.5% copper, some wearers ask if sterling silver turns skin green.
 Depending on your skin type, it might turn your skin green due to the presence of, you guessed it, copper!
 (I’ll probably write another article about what jewelry metals turn your skin green in the future.)
 This green coloration of the skin also happens due to the metal’s oxidation process with the chemical elements in the air.

 You should know that when sterling silver turns your skin green, It isn’t an allergic reaction, but it’s an unharmful reaction to the skin.